 - To develop and test an intervention for primary care to increase healthy early infant feeding practices, with a goal of improving childhood obesity/overweight outcomes

 To achieve these aims, the project consists of three sequential work packages to be conducted over the lifetime of the project:

 Work package 1 involves:

 - Modelling the physical, psychological and economic costs of childhood obesity

-- Systematic review and qualitative evidence syntheses of interventions to influence early feeding practices
+- Compiling systematic review and qualitative evidence syntheses of interventions to influence early feeding practices

 Work package 2 involves: